aka Beyond the Living; Hospital of Terror; Terror Hospital

 Director/Based on an Idea by Al Adamson, Screenplay – Michael Bockman & Greg Tittinger, Producer – Mark Sherwood, Photography – Roger Michaels, Visual Effects – Bob LeBar.
 Production Company – Independent-International Pictures Corp..

 Jill Jacobson (Sherri Martin), Geoffrey Land (Dr Peter Desmond), Marilyn Joi (Tara Williams), Prentiss Moulden (Marcus Washington), Mary Kay Pass (Beth Dillon), Bill Roy (Thomas Reanhauer), J.C.
 Wells (Stevens), Erwin Fuller (Charlie), Clayton Foster (Dr Nelson)

 Thomas Reanhauer, the leader of a small cult, collapses from a heart-attack while trying to conduct a ceremony in the desert to resurrect one of his followers.
 He is rushed to an L.A. hospital but dies in surgery.
-Afterwards, Sherri Martin, the nurse that tended him, begins to act strangely, talking in a deep voice and then going and killing people.
+Afterwards, Sherri Martin, the nurse that tended him, begins to act strangely and talking in a deep voice.
+She then starts killing people.
 Her boyfriend Peter Desmond, a doctor on the ward, realises that she has become possessed by Reanhauer’s spirit.

 Al Adamson makes a dull film.
 His pacing is lethargic and nothing much happens for large chunks of the film.
 He never gained the skill as a director to engage one in scenes so much as he simply points the camera in the general direction and let things play out in front of it.
 For no apparent reason, there is a car chase scene that takes up a stretch of the middle of the film – although it is not clear why it has been included.